handsongisubizo/DFT-Simulations-of-Molecular-Structure-Solvation-and-Reaction-Pathways-ORCA-/water-dimer-o-o-interaction-analysis/README.md

 The interaction energy curve shows a minimum at 2.901 Å, which corresponds to the most stable O···O distance in the hydrogen-bonded water dimer.
 - At shorter distances, strong repulsion arises due to electron cloud overlap.
-- At longer distances, the attractive interaction fades, and the energy approaches zero.
+- At longer distances, the attractive interaction fades.

 ![O···O Interaction Profile](./OO_interaction_energy_curve.png)